virtualagc/virtualagc/DrawingTree/README.txt

-This "compression" of the URLs is not meant to affect the end drilldown HTML files produced, but does affect the search engine (specifically the search engine's tipuesearch_content.js file), since the entire motification for the compression is to reduce the bandwidth and memory of the search engine.
+This "compression" of the URLs is not meant to affect the end drilldown HTML files produced, but does affect the search engine (specifically the search engine's tipuesearch_content.js file), since the entire modification for the compression is to reduce the bandwidth and memory of the search engine.
 The search engine thus performs the URL translation to achieve the full URL only at the time it displays search results, and at all other